Affine techniques on extremal metrics on toric surfaces: K a hler geometry on toric surfaces

 \subsection{Toric surfaces and coordinate charts}

-Let $\Sigma$ and $\Delta$ be a pair of fan and polytope for a toric surface $M$.
+Let $\Sigma$ and $\Delta$ be a pair consisting of a fan and a polytope for a toric surface $M$.
 For simplicity, we focus on compact toric surfaces.
 Then $\Delta$ is a Delzant polytope in $\t^\ast$ and its closure is compact.

-We use the notations in \S 2.5(\cite{Fu}) to describe the fan.
-Let $\Sigma$ be a fan given by a sequence of lattice points in counterclockwise order, in $N=\integer^2\subset \t$ such that successive pairs generate the $N$.
+We use the notations in \S 2.5 of \cite{Fu} to describe the fan.
+Let $\Sigma$ be a fan given by a sequence of lattice points in the counterclockwise order, in $N=\integer^2\subset \t$, such that successive pairs generate $N$.
+Suppose that the vertices and edges of $\Delta$ are denoted by